bisq-network/bisq-markets/README.md

 # Requirements

 * Apache or other webserver with php 5.5+
-* apcu extension.  ( for shared mem caching. will run without, but slower. )
+* opcache extension.  ( for data caching. will run without, but much slower. )

 # Installation